Webhooks

 Security

 To verify the signature, you need to create your own and compare it to the contents of the x-faml-signature.
-To do this you need to use the HMACSHA256 algorithmn.
+To do this you need to use the HMACSHA256 algorithm.
 Most languages have a library for this.

 Creating the signature requires inputs in the form of two byte arrays: